g77 code might fail at runtime with "segmentation violation",

 libc not being ANSI-standard, which will

-otherwise cause this behavior.
+otherwise cause this behaviour.

 If your system's default library is